 I first dabbled in writing a number of years ago.
 There was a story in me aching to be told.
-It was the story of how I survived a brain tumor.
-Not mine.
-My son’s.
+It was the story of how I survived motherhood.

-It took three years to arrive at the correct diagnosis of brain tumor.
-Myriad misleading diagnoses, clueless doctors, and baffling behavior changes in my son nearly caused me to self-destruct in those years.
+It took three years to figure out what was going wrong, during which time myriad misleading diagnoses, clueless doctors, and baffling behavior changes in my son nearly caused me to self-destruct.

 But I didn’t self-destruct.

 Not only did I survive, but I grew stronger.
 And I finished writing my story, now an 83,000-word manuscript waiting to be published.
 If you subscribe to this website with your email, you’ll be one of the first ones to know when that day comes.
 Don’t wait.
 I have a feeling it won’t be long.